metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 As already said good news is that you need none of these expensive software, in this repository in\
 `Scripts\Security` directory you'll find following scripts which automate these things as follows:

-1. `Deploy-ATP` is used to deploy attack surface reduction rules on your system
+1. `Deploy-ASR` is used to deploy attack surface reduction rules on your system
 2. `Set-ATP` is programatic way to configure Windows defender and enforce restrictive settings
-3. `Show-ASR` is used to show settings applied by `Deploy-ATP`
+3. `Show-ASR` is used to show settings applied by `Deploy-ASR`
-4. `Find-UnsignedFile` is used to detect unsigned software on your system and perform automatic\
-online malware analysis with [Virus total][virus total] so that you don't have to upload each file manually.
+4. `Find-UnsignedFile` is used to detect unsigned software on your system and perform automatic online malware analysis with [Virus total][virus total] for any unsigned file that is found, so that you don't have to upload each file manually.

 It's recommended to take a look into these scripts to see what they do and how to use them before actually running them, you might want to adjust some of the settings according to your personal